Reflective supervision for supervisors

 As a result of attending this workshop participants will be able to:

-- Explore our professional journey, consider our own identity and history, and reflect on how we bring ourselves to supervision.
+• Explore their professional journey, consider their own identity and history, and reflect on how we bring ourselves to supervision.